marleyabbott/Digital-Writing-Folio/readings.md

 #### The kinetic poem ["Taroko Gorge"](https://collection.eliterature.org/3/work.html?work=taroko-gorge)

-I didn't find this piece particularly engaging, although the idea of 'remixing' a poem endlessly using coding interests me for it's possibilities of infinite meaning-making, similar to a cento poem.
+I didn't find this piece particularly engaging, although the idea of 'remixing' a poem endlessly using coding interests me for its possibilities of infinite meaning-making, similar to a cento poem.

 #### The electronic poem ["The Gathering Cloud"](https://luckysoap.com/thegatheringcloud/)